nerissa29/reading-notes/class-13.md

 #### Local storage can store what type of data?
 How would you convert it to that type before storing?

+Only strings can be stored in local storage; if creating an object, it will not store the real object information, but might show "the data is stored as [object Object][^1]".
+The *local storage* stores *string data* for values or keys.

 [^1]: [Local Storage And How To Use It On Websites](https://www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/)